 Losing species, however, has become a tragic fact of modern life.

 In 2017, the world bid farewell to the Christmas Island Pipistrelle and Lister’s Gecko.
-A year later, we have confirmation that four more species have disappeared forever.
+A year later, four more species disappeared forever.

 According to a study published in Science in 2014, extinctions are now occurring hundreds of times more frequently than the pre-industiral revolution die-off rate.

 That’s bad news for the planet, and worse news for its vulnerable species.

 This small bird once helped the flowers of Hawai’i blossom every year.
 It was the only natural pollinator for some of the state’s native flowering plants.

 On Nov.
 26, 2018, the last known Po’ouli died in a cage, leaving conservationists the heavy task of pollinating the same flowers manually.
 According to the New York Times, this involves botanists rappelling down 3,000-foot sea cliffs to brush pollen onto the rare blossoms.

 Hawai’i may yet seem like a verdant sanctuary for plants and animals, but its flora and fauna are in great peril.
 More than a quarter of the species deemed threatened or endangered by the federal government are Hawai’ian.

 The Spix’s Macaw was portrayed in the 2011 animated film Rio.
 The storyline sees Blu, a bird raised in captivity, arriving in Brazil where scientists hope it will mate with the last living female of the species, named Jewel.